JoKeyser/Theil-Sen-Matlab/README.md

 ### Example

-The script [example.m](example.m) simulates data based on known, true values.
+The script [example.m](example.m) simulates data based on known "true" values with minor, additive Gaussian noise.
+The data are then corrupted with a small percentage of outliers.
-It then fits and compares the Least-Squares with the Theil-Sen estimator.
+It then fits and compares the least squares with the Theil-Sen estimator.
-Note how a few "unlucky" outliers can bias the least-squares estimate, but have little effect on the Theil-Sen estimator.
+Note how a few "unlucky" outliers can bias the least squares estimate (LS), but have little effect on the Theil-Sen estimator (TS).

 <img src="example.svg" alt="plot from example.m" width=500px />